-Keynote followed by Panel discussion on Challenging sovereignty: arbitrations against States and State-owned entities
+Keynote followed by panel discussion on Challenging sovereignty: arbitrations against States and State-owned entities

 2 Jun